whitecr0wz/whitecr0wz.github.io/_posts/2021-01-20-SLAE64-Bind-Password.md

 ---
-layout: post
-title: Password-protected Bind TCP Shell
+title: SLAE64 - Assignment 1A - Password-Protected Bind TCP Shellcode
+author: fwinsnes
-date: 2021-01-14 13:44:00
+date: 2021-01-20 13:44:00 +0800
-categories: posts
+categories: [SLAE64]
-comments: false
-en: true
+tags: [assembly, shellcoding]
 ---

 #### Introduction

 These series of posts starting with the prefix "SLAE64 - Assignment" will be created in order to fulfill the requirements of the SLAE64 certification.
 Today we are going to have